mccorgut/proyectos_IA_Big_Data/README.md

-# Proyectos y tareas realizadas en el curso de especialización en I.A. y Big Data
+# A.I. and Big Data specialization projects and assignments.